-The Academic Resource Center provides academic support, career exploration and services, mental health counseling, peer mentoring services, individualized tutoring, and testing/placement services to all students enrolled at Oklahoma Panhandle State University.
-The ARC also seeks to promote first-year success for all students, providing more intensive services for first-generation students, students with disabilities, and students with academic or curricular deficiencies.
-Our mission is to maximize the academic success and persistence to graduation of all OPSU students by helping them develop awareness of the learning opportunities available to them and assisting them in their personal growth.
+The Academic Resource Center provides academic support, career services, first-year success strategies, mentalhealth counseling, peer-mentoring, both online and in-person tutoring resources, and testing/placement services to all students enrolled at Panhandle State University.

-In support of OPSU's commitment to academic excellence, the ARC promotes high academic achievement and educates students about the wide variety of resources available to them.
-The ARC serves all OPSU students interested in strengthening their academic performance, and our programs and services provide a variety of opportunities that help students engage more fully in their education and achieve their potential for academic success.
+The ARC seeks to maximize the academic success and persistence to graduation of all students.
+In support of Panhandle State University's commitment to academic excellence, the ARC promotes high academic achievement and provides resources for students to help them strengthen their academic performance and engagement, thus increasing their potential for academic success.